kubeovn/docs/docs/advance/ovn-ipsec.en.md

 ## start IPsec

-Copy the script from the kube-ovn source code [ipsec.sh](https://raw.githubusercontent.com/kubeovn/kube-ovn/master/dist/images/ipsec.sh), execute the command as follows, the script will call ovs-pki to generate and distribute the certificate required for encryption:
+Copy the script from the Kube-OVN source code [ipsec.sh](https://raw.githubusercontent.com/kubeovn/kube-ovn/master/dist/images/ipsec.sh), execute the command as follows, the script will call ovs-pki to generate and distribute the certificate required for encryption:

 ```bash
 bash ipsec.sh init